 New Projects within Gwadar

-Market leader in Gwadar real estate projects, CPIC Global, are rolling out their third property development in 2019.
-Following the success of International Port City, the China Pak Golf Estates has become our main project focus with clusters being sold out quickly.
-For basic price guidance, please visit our plot price page.
+The market leader in Gwadar real estate projects, CPIC Global, are rolling out their third property development in 2019.
+Following the success of International Port City, the China Pak Golf Estates has become our main project focus with plots selling out quickly.
+For basic guidance on our pricing, please visit our plot price page.
 Be sure to call or contact us for more details on monthly installments and current offers/promotions that make overseas real estate investment as affordable and lucrative as ever.

 Development in Gwadar and the surrounding locations is progressing at a faster rate than ever before so, for those looking to make an investment, now is the opportunity to get involved.